6SL3PT/js2ts-convert-attempt/README.md

 A simple scripts to try convert from **JavaScript** of my previous project to **TypeScript**, I have to remove some features because I can't find a way to convert it to Typescript.

-My original file is at another repository (name: 'expressjs_simpleREST_practice'), you can look up for it if you interested.
+My original file is at another repository (name: 'express-RESTful-practice'), you can look up for it if you interested.

 I'm still at the beginners level, if you have any advice I'm willing to expand my knowledge.